 Term Abbreviation Definition Government or the relevant authority specified in the funding agreement.
 Air Quality AQMA Areas designated by local authorities which are not likely Management to achieve national air quality objectives, with a need to Areas devise an action plan (AQAP) to improve the air quality.
-Allocated Site This describes sites which have been identified for a specific use e.g. housing.
 Amenity A positive element or elements that contribute to the overall character of an area, for example open land, trees, historic buildings and how they relate to each other.
 Ancient An area that has been wooded continuously since at least Woodland 1600 AD.
-It includes ancient semi-natural woodland and plantations on ancient woodland sites Ancillary Use/ A subsidiary or secondary use or operation closely Operations associated with the main use of a building or piece of land.
-Authority Monitoring Report AMR An annually produced report that assesses progress against targets in the Local Development Scheme and how well policies in the Local Plan are being implemented.
-Best and most versatile agricultural land Land which falls into grades 1, 2 and 3a of the Agricultural Land Classification system.
-Biodiversity The whole variety of life encompassing all genetics, species and ecosystem variations, including plants and animals.
-Blue Infrastructure Infrastructure which relates to water; both natural and man-made.
+It includes ancient semi-natural woodland and plantations on ancient woodland sites Ancillary Use/ A use with a clear functional relationship with the primary Operations purpose of the site, is of a scale that is appropriate to that relationship, and would not result in an over-concentration that might affect the function and appearance of the area when considered individually or cumulatively with other A the emits : AMD existing or consented development on site.
+Authority Manitoring Depart AMR An annually produced report that assesses progress Monitoring Report against targets in the Local Development Scheme and how effective policies in the Local Plan are.
+Best and most Land which falls into grades 1, 2 and 3a of the Agricultural versatile Land Classification system. agricultural land Land Olassincation system.
+Biodiversity The whole variety of life encompassing all genetics, Bloarvoroity species and ecosystem variations, including plants and animals.
+Blue Infrastructure which relates to water; both natural and Infrastructure man-made.
 This includes rivers, streams, ponds and lakes.
 Brownfield Land Land which is or was occupied by a permanent structure, including land within the structures curtilage.
-This excludes land occupied by agricultural or forestry buildings; land developed for minerals extraction or waste disposal; land in built up areas, such as residential gardens, parks, recreation grounds and allotments; and land that was previously developed but where the remains of the permanent structure or fixed surface structure have blended into the landscape.
+This excludes land occupied by agricultural or forestry buildings; land developed for minerals extraction or waste disposal; land in built up areas, such as residential gardens, parks, recreation grounds and allotments; and land that was previously developed but where the remains of the permanent structure or fixed surface structure have Duild to David blended into the landscape.
 Build to Rent Purpose built housing that is typically 100% rented out.
 It can form part of a wider multi-tenure development comprising either flats or houses, but should be on the same site and/or contiguous with the main development.
 Schemes will usually offer longer tenancy agreements of three years or more, and will typically be professionally managed stock in single ownership and management control.
-Building regulations Building regulations approval is required for most building work in the UK and are statutory instruments that seek to ensure that policies set out in the relevant legislation are carried out.
-Built Environment This term refers to the man-made surroundings that provide the setting for human activity, ranging in scale from buildings to parks.
+Building Minimum standards for design, construction and regulations alterations to most buildings.
+The regulations are 9 developed by the Government.
+Built Environment The man-made surroundings that provide the setting for human activity, ranging in scale from buildings to parks.